Dimitriskatsanos42/Dimitriskatsanos42/README.md

 # Hi there 👋

-🎓 I'm Dimitris Katsanos and I'm a Computer Science student.
+🎓 I'm Dimitris Katsanos, a Computer Science graduate with a focus on software development.

 🏢 I'm from Greece, currently living in Athens and working on some personal projects.